 What happens if you don’t ground a water heater?

 Water heaters use 240 volt circuits and if you don’t ground a system properly, it can cause an electrical shock or even kill you.
-You can ground a water heater by connecting the ground wire from the breaker box to the hot and cold pipes.
+You can ground a water heater by connecting the ground wire from the breaker box to the cold pipes.
 This will make the water heater obvious to inspectors.

 Water heaters also have dielectric unions so that hot and cold pipes are isolated from each other.
 This bonding is important because it tries to keep the two pipes at the same electrical potential.
 If the grounding wire breaks, the circuit breaker will trip.
 When this happens, the power will shut off.